Skip to content

 • Don’t put your bag on the table while tasting the forgotten delights of New Zealand dishes.
 It’s disrespectful here.
 Instead, bring it to the chair in front of you.
 People here appreciate the launching time and everything related to eating, which is the perfect moment for gathering.

-Pro Tip: If you have issues regarding traveling through narrow roads in ups and downs while going to 90-Mile Beach, it’s better to leave this job to professionals to feel more comfortable and safe.
+Pro Tip: If you have issues travelling through narrow roads in ups and downs while going to 90-Mile Beach, it’s better to leave this job to professionals to feel more comfortable and safe.

 • Nothing Better Than Spend a Night at Mountain Hut: Mount Aspiring National Park